 Teen Driving Is Growing More Hazardous

 You might think that tracking your teen is unnecessary, and you might be right.
-But in 2014, over 2,000 teens aged 16 to 19 were killed in motor vehicle crashes, and over 200,000 were treated for injuries, according to the Centers for Disease Control and Prevention.
+But in 2016, 3,008 teens aged 16 to 19 were killed in motor vehicle crashes, according to the Insurance Institute for Highway Safety.
 In fact, teenage drivers have the highest crash risk per mile driven.

 One reason for this relates to their inexperience coupled with their natural tendency to behave impulsively.
 To help teens build their experience and driving skill set, each state, as well as the capital, has graduated driver licensing laws in place.
 Teens are restricted to driving in low-risk environments until they obtain a full license.
 But, even with this system in place, teens, like all drivers, are still subject to the temptations of driving while intoxicated or distracted.